This post may contain affiliate links. Please see my disclosure policy for details.

 4. Take a boat ride

-You will cruise along their canal ways through Petite France and others areas on the river.
+You will cruise along with their canal ways through Petite France and other areas on the river.

 5. Wander around the city at night

-I always love visiting a place both in the day and the dark.
-Strasbourg is equally as gorgeous in both.
+I always love visiting a place both in the day and in the dark.
+Strasbourg is equally gorgeous in both.

-What to Eat
+What to eat in Strasbourg